Monday, January 28, 2019

 • Fun.
 How happy did the consumer feel during the experience and when recreating the experience in their memory?
 To improve the fun, provide memory aids, such as the opportunity to take away photos and gift shop souvenirs.

-• Uniqueness.
+• Distinctiveness.
 How different is the experience from what else the consumer has done?
 To improve on this, recognize how what seems to be an identical experience can be different for the consumer.
 People might seek out details they missed before due to limitations of attention.

 Not all five dimensions operate the same way for all experiential purchases.
 Customers put a relatively heavier emphasis on escapism and social congruence with shorter experiences, such as attending a concert.
 With multiday experiences such as a resort vacation, greater relative weighting goes to servicescape and fun.
-The importance of uniqueness depends on age.
+The importance of distinctiveness depends on age.
 The excitement of novelty is more likely to be sought by younger consumers, while older consumers generally seek the calmness of familiarity.

 For your success: Retailer’s Edge: Boost Profits Using Shopper Psychology